temporalio/documentation/docs-src/cloud-context/namespaces-delete.md

 :::info

-To delete a Namespace, a user must have the Developer or Global Admin account-level [Role](/cloud/#account-level-roles).
+To delete a Namespace, a user must have Namespace Admin [permission](/cloud/#namespace-level-permissions) for that Namespace.

 :::